Why Is an Open Data Policy Necessary?

 Use your open data policy to designate the roles of specific stakeholders within your open data program.
 The city of Chicago, for example, used its policy to create a working group between department heads and Chief Data Officer Brett Goldstein.
 The group convenes on a regular basis to discuss how each department is contributing to the mayor’s open data initiative.

-Read the Sunlight Foundation’s Open Data Policy Guidelines, one of the best resources on the kinds of challenges that open data policies can address.
+The Sunlight Foundation has created one of the best resources on the kinds of challenges that open data policies can address.

 The Main Types of Open Data Policies